 How to declutter before moving house is not just a question of basic cleanliness and interior organisation but ends up being an important part of giving yourself some peace of mind.

-People with fewer belongings have less to worry about, less to clean and maintain, fewer things to be robbed of.
+People with fewer belongings have less to worry about, less to clean and maintain, and fewer things to be robbed of.
 Which ultimately leads to less stress and, in a way, to more free time.

 How to declutter for moving: Preparations